-The European Mining Course (EMC) is a transnational master degree program organized by three European universities (Aalto University, RWTH Aachen, TU Delft).
+The European Mining Course (EMC) is an exchange master program hosted by three leading technical universities in Europe:

 Alongside with students of these three universities, there are numerous guests from Europe and from all over the world participating in the EMC to explore the international world of mining within their master studies.

 The EMC covers every aspect of the life cycle of mineral resources.
 It is designed to provide a solid understanding of the global mining industry and takes a life-cycle approach by covering the entire mining value chain.
 It offers a state-of-the-art technical basis in resource modelling, mine design and economic evaluation.
 Technical knowledge is supplemented with topics on business economics, ethics, environmental engineering and a clearly defined and structured program for the management of health, safety and environment.

 But there is more to the EMC than just studying abroad!
 Through guest lectures from industry, excursions and industrial projects, you get a direct insight into the international mining industry and gather valuable contacts for your professional future.

 The EMC aims to train professionals who will be the future decision-makers in the mineral resources and associated engineering trade, with a strong vision of the future developments in this industry.
 EMC supports the development of students into adaptive, innovative and entrepreneurially-oriented engineers capable of identifying the best approach to obtain optimal value from mineral ore deposits.

 Given the worldwide demand for professionals in mining and minerals engineering and management, graduates of EMC have promising career opportunities.
 EMC graduates will be qualified to work for:

 - Mining companies and companies engaged in minerals and metals processing technology